msubhan9803/slasher-frontend/README.md

 For a production build, make sure to read in the correct production environment variables.
 This may look something like this:

-`set -o allexport && source ./deploy-cloudflare/.env.deploy/prod && npm run build && npx cap sync android && npx cap run android`
+`set -o allexport && source .env.production && npm run build && npx cap sync android && say 'done building'`

+And then go into Android Studio, run a Gradle Sync and then create a build there.

 **Running capacitor app with backend server connected for development with live reload:**